vhnam/uxdesign-certificate-notes/3 Build Wireframes and Low-Fidelity Prototypes/3 Building low-fidelity prototypes.md

 Survivorship bias: The tendency to focus on successful cases while overlooking the failed ones.

 Transparency bias: The tendency to overestimate how well other people understand your own internal thoughts and feelings, or to overestimate how well you understand other people's thoughts and feelings.

+Note: Implicit bias is just one reason why creating and following personas and user journey maps is so important.

 ### How to identify and limit bias in UX design